robertdevore/back-in-stock-notifications/README.md

-# back-in-stock-notifications
+# Back In Stock Notifications for WooCommerce®
-Back in Stock Notifications for WooCommerce® - FREE FOR THE PEOPLE
+Automatically notify customers when their favorite products are restocked, and track what products are most in demand.